European-Unified-ID/EUID-docs/docs/endpoints/post-token-refresh.md

 # POST /token/refresh

-Generate a new EUID token by sending the corresponding unexpired refresh token, returned by the [POST&nbsp;/token/generate](post-token-generate.md) endpoint.
+Generates a new <Link href="../ref-info/glossary-uid#gl-euid-token">EUID token</Link> by sending the corresponding unexpired refresh token, returned by the [POST&nbsp;/token/generate](post-token-generate.md) endpoint.

 Used by: This endpoint is used mainly by publishers.

+You can call this endpoint from the client side (for example, a browser or a mobile app) because it does not require using an <Link href="../ref-info/glossary-uid#gl-api-key">API key</Link>.

 :::note
-This endpoint can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.
+Rather than calling this endpoint directly, you could use one of the EUID SDKs to manage it for you.
+For a summary of options, see [SDKs: Summary](../sdks/summary-sdks.md).
 :::

 ## Request Format

 `POST '{environment}/v2/token/refresh'`

+Add the content of the `refresh_token` value, returned in the response from the previous [POST&nbsp;/token/generate](post-token-generate.md) or `POST /token/refresh` operation, as the POST body.

 Here's what you need to know about this endpoint: